 How do tumours develop?

-Different cell types make up the different types of body tissues.
-For example, there are bone cells in bone or nerve cells in the brain.
+Our bodies are made up of many types of cells, all of which are specialised depending on where they are located.
+For example, there are bone cells in bone and nerve cells in the brain.
 Most liver tissue is made up of liver cells (hepatocytes).

-The genetic material (DNA) of a cell can become damaged or changed, producing mutations that affect normal cell growth and division.
-When this happens, cells do not die when they should and new cells form when the body does not need them.
-The extra cells may form a mass of tissue called a tumour.
-The term "cancer" is used for the many diseases that occur when the cells of the body multiply in an uncontrolled manner, grow to solid tissue lumps and invade other tissues.
+The genetic material (DNA) of a cell can become damaged or changed by disease, the environment or genetic factors that produce alterations (called mutations), which affect normal cell growth and division.
+When this happens, old cells do not die when they should and new cells may form when the body does not need them.
+These unneeded cells can group together in a mass of tissue that is called a tumour.
+Some tumours are “benign” (not harmful to the body).
+Tumours that are harmful (“malignant”) cause cancer.
+The term "cancer" applies to many diseases that occur when the cells of the body multiply in an uncontrolled manner, grow into solid tissue lumps and invade healthy tissues.